stfc/PSyclone/doc/developer_guide/APIs.rst

 the current cell "owns" them, there is no need to perform redundant computation in this case.

-An alternative solution could have been adopted in Dynamo0.3 whereby no redundant computation is performed and partial-sum results are shared between processors in a communication pattern similar to halo exchanges.
+An alternative solution could have been adopted in LFRic whereby no redundant computation is performed and partial-sum results are shared between processors in a communication pattern similar to halo exchanges.
 However, a decision was made to always perform redundant